 12. Setagaya Ward

 Setagaya is the most populated of Tokyo’s 23 wards, with an estimated population of 900,095 people.
 Although Setagaya is heavily populated, it is known for being a peaceful, serene, and wealthy residential zone.
-Many families choose to reside in Setagaya because of the excellent level of life and the relatively short commute to the city’s economic centres.
-The streets around Futakotamagawa Station, which features multiple commercial malls, a cinema complex, and a Japanese garden.
+Many families choose to reside in Setagaya because of the excellent quality of life and the relatively short commute to the city’s economic centres.
+The streets around Futakotamagawa Station are a popular local hub, and feature multiple commercial malls, a cinema complex, and a Japanese garden.
 Shimokitazawa is a fashionable neighbourhood popular with young people and known for its second hand clothes and stylish clubs.
 The Kinuta area is as suburban as it gets in the commercial city, combining metropolitan advantages with residential tranquillity.

 Setagaya isn’t a typical tourist destination, but it’s a great location to visit if you want to get away from the noise and bustle of central Tokyo and see a different side of the city.
 Sangenjaya, or Sancha to locals, is a laid-back neighbourhood popular with Tokyo’s hipsters while still maintaining a traditional ambience.
 Many chic cafés and local eateries, such as Gyoza Shack and Garyu, line the tiny alleyways of Sangenjaya.